 It is thought that a firm mattress is better for low back pain.

 That is not the case.
-In Spain they took a group of people with low back pain and tested to see what kind of bed helped with their back pain (Kovacs 2003).
+In Spain, they took a group of people with low back pain and tested to see what kind of bed helped with their back pain (Kovacs 2003).
 What they found out was after 90 days, the group that slept on medium-firm matters had the greatest decrease in back pain.

 If you wake up stiff or if your back is sore, make sure you are sleeping on the right thing.

 Those whose mattresses are less than five years old report better sleep and less back pain (Jacobson 2009).
 (More reason to do something about your mattress.)

 Now, let’s move on to what we all do next.